 From an educator's perspective, nursery rhymes play an important role in a child's developing phonemic awareness.
 We tend to think that learning to read begins with learning the alphabet.
 However, children first need to be aware of the individual sounds that make up words.
 Nursery rhymes can help children develop that phonemic awareness.

 Here is a quick look at some of the best Mother Goose books, including several personal favorites.
-Published in 2000 by Chronicle Books, Sylvia Long's Mother Goose (compare prices) is filled with the artist's whimsical artwork featuring animals, done in pen and ink with watercolor.
-Clare Beaton's Mother Goose Remembers (compare prices) stands out because of the artist's hand-sewn illustrations, which utilize felt, linen, and other fabrics, and the accompanying sign-a-long CD.
-It was published in 2006 by Barefoot Books.
-My Very First Mother Goose (compare prices) was published by Candlewick Press in 1996.
+See my review of Pocketful of Posies: A Treasury of Nursery Rhymes, for information about one of my new favorites.
+Sylvia Long's Mother Goose, published by Chronicle Books, is filled with the artist's whimsical artwork featuring animals, done in pen and ink with watercolor.
+Clare Beaton's Mother Goose Remembers stands out because of the artist's hand-sewn illustrations, which utilize felt, linen, and other fabrics, and the accompanying sign-a-long CD.
+Barefoot Books is the publisher.
+My Very First Mother Goose was published by Candlewick Press.
 It is a large and bright book, edited by Iona Opie, a Mother Goose rhyme expert, and illustrated by Rosemary Wells.
-Mary Engelbreit's Mother Goose (compare prices), published in 2006 by HarperCollins, is brim-full of her cheerful, charming artwork.
+Mary Engelbreit's Mother Goose, published by HarperCollins, is brim-full of her cheerful, charming artwork.
 Three of the collections of Mother Goose rhymes that I recommend, Tomie dePaola's Mother Goose, published by G.P.
-Putnam's Sons in 1985, (compare prices) and two on my board books list (see below), were illustrated by Tomie dePaola, one of my favorite illustrators.
-See my review of Pocketful of Posies: A Treasury of Nursery Rhymes, for information about one of my new favorites.
+Putnam's Sons, and two on my board books list (see below), were illustrated by Tomie dePaola, one of my favorite illustrators.

-When I first wrote about Mother Goose books, I could only find one board book I would recommend, but when I looked in 2011, I found five Mother Goose board books that I liked.
-Whatever books you select, I hope you will share lots of Mother Goose rhymes with your children.
+When I first wrote about Mother Goose books, I could only find one board book I would recommend, but when I looked more recently, I found five Mother Goose board books that I like.
+Whatever books you select, I hope you will share Mother Goose rhymes on a regular basis with your children.